sova-org/Sova/website/static/doc_bali_syntax/bali-syntax.typ

 A #t([Number]) is any 8 bits number (so, in [0, 128[).
 In case a number $n$ out of this range is used in a program the actual number that will be considered is $n mod 128$.

-The reserved identifiers represent notes as handled by Midi, that is numbers: c-2 is 0, g8 is 127, c3 is 60, c\#3 (or c3\#) is 61, cb3 (or c3b) is 59.
+The *musical notation* reserved identifiers represent notes as handled by Midi, that is numbers: c-2 is 0, g8 is 127, c3 is 60, c\#3 (or c3\#) is 61, cb3 (or c3b) is 59.
 The letter gives the note in alphabetical notation.
 The number gives the octave.
 Omitting the number is similar to using 3: c is c3, eb is eb3.
 They can be used exactly as numbers, they cannot be redefined.

+The *environment variables* reserved identifier represent values that can change over time and are set by theTool.
+Environment variable T represents the current beats per minute.
+Environment variable R is a random number (in [0, 128[) determined by theTool each time R is used.
+It is not possible to redefine these variables (with def, see below) and trying to do so will fail silently.

-An #t([Identifier]) is a name for a variable that will hold a number.
+Appart from that, an #t([Identifier]) is a name for a variable that will hold a number.
 They hold only numbers in [0, 128[.
 In case a number $n$ out of this range is stored in a variable the actual number that will be used is $n mod 128$.
+A variable is private to one program (in theTool several programs can execute at the same time) except for the *global variables* (reserved identifiers) that are shared between all programs.

 == #nt([Arithmetic-Expr])